StackExchange/dnscontrol/documentation/styleguide-doc.md

 ### Code Snippets

-> "Currently, we don't support adding code blocks inside other code blocks.
-We don't have plans to support that functionality at this time." — _GitBook Support (2023-03-29)_

 See the examples below, for the markdown syntax click on the 'source code'.

 Long example: (with filename) - [source code](https://github.com/StackExchange/dnscontrol/blob/master/documentation/styleguide-doc.md?plain=1#L81)